oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

 ## Task 1: Check statements

 1. Use the yellow terminal.
-Set the environment and connect to the *CDB23* database, then switch to *UPGR* PDB.
+Set the environment and connect to *CDB23*, then switch to *UPGR*.

       ```
       <copy>